The 7 best FAA approved car seats

 Does every airline allow you to take your own car seat on board?

-Most airlines allow you to bring your own car seat on board a flight if they are FAA approved, but the rules can vary from airline to airline.
-Make sure you check what’s required before you book so that you’re not caught off guard.
+Most airlines allow you to bring your own car seat on board a flight if they are FAA or TUV approved, but the rules can vary from airline to airline.
+Make sure you check what’s required before you book so that you’re not caught off-guard.

 Cat Hufton is a freelance journalist and writer who has worked for some of fashion’s most iconic companies and written for the world’s best known magazines and newspapers.